durrantlab/autogrow4/tutorial/tutorial.md

     #
 ### 2) Custom docking code: ***
     This feature allows the user to incorporate custom python scripts for docking ligands.
-    Currently AutoGrow is configured to dock using Autodock Vina and QuickVina2, but AutoGrow is not limited to these docking softwares.
+    Currently AutoGrow4 is configured to dock using Autodock Vina and QuickVina2, but AutoGrow4 is not limited to these docking softwares.
     A custom script can be added to run docking using virtually any software.

     This custom code will be copied to the directory: /autogrow4/autogrow/docking/docking_class/docking_class_children/